Dobiasd/bouncing-spheres/README.md

 # Raytracer

-A very simplistic raytracer with some rudimentary physics - implemented in Rust - based on [a nice tutorial by Peter Shirley](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
+A very simplistic raytracer - implemented in Rust - based on [a nice tutorial by Peter Shirley](https://raytracing.github.io/books/RayTracingInOneWeekend.html).

 Features:
 - Spheres as the only type of object
 - Lambertian surfaces
 - Reflections
 - Depth of field
+- Rudimentary physics (gravity and elastic collisions)
 - Some hardcoded initial conditions and camera movements
 - Display and export as images and video

 Things it does not have:
 - Refraction
+- Lights
 - Fog
 - Textures
 - Any interesting objects